4G connectivity in Australia: VoLTE

+Voice over LTE (VoLTE) is a 4G technology for making voice calls.
+It was first introduced to Australia in September 2015 by Telstra.
+Since the shutdown of the 3G network by Vodafone in December 2023 and by Telstra and Optus in October 2024, VoLTE and voice over NR (VoNR) have been the only way to make a cellular voice call in Australia.

 Telstra

 Telstra was the first carrier in Australia to launch VoLTE.
 The service was initially available on 6 phones (Four being iPhones and two being Samsung Galaxy's).
 Telstra have switched on the VoLTE on every one of their 4G networks across Australia.
 The VoLTE network is said to be clearer and provide up to 5 way voice calls.

 Optus

 Optus commenced the rollout of VoLTE across its 4G Plus mobile network in Australia's major capital cities in May 2016.

 The Samsung Galaxy S7 and Galaxy S7 Edge were the first devices available with Optus VoLTE, with more devices added in the future.
 Optus postpaid consumer and SMB customers in Sydney, Melbourne, Brisbane, Adelaide, Perth and Canberra CBD metros areas will be among the first to see the rollout of VoLTE.

 Vodafone

 Vodafone conducted VoLTE trials in early 2015.

 Frequencies

 700 MHz

 The 700 MHz band was previously used for analogue television and became operational with 4G in December 2014.